 Furthermore, unlike FLA batteries, gel batteries can be easily revived even after they’ve been left discharged for a prolonged period of time.

-Now that we’ve discussed the advantages of gel batteries, it’s time to move on to their drawbacks—with price being the first on the list.
-Compared to conventional flooded lead-acid batteries—and even AGM units—gel batteries have a considerable heavier price tag.
+Now that we’ve discussed the advantages of gel batteries, it’s time to move on to their drawbacks—with the price being the first on the list.
+Compared to conventional flooded lead-acid batteries—and even AGM units—gel batteries have a considerably heavier price tag.
 They also have a relatively slow charge rate.
 Moreover, their charging needs to be halted immediately after it’s complete as it can develop voids with its electrolyte—which can potentially result in loss of charging capacity.

 Another thing gel batteries need to be protected from is heat.
 High temperatures can have a negative impact on the saturation and composition of the electrolyte.

 Because of the numerous advantages they offer, gel batteries are suitable for a wide array of applications.
 The most common ones include solar energy storage, ventilators in health facilities, and perhaps the most common one: electric cars.